Foreign relations of Barbados: Barbados and the Commonwealth of Nations

 Queen Elizabeth II as Queen of Barbados was viceregally represented by the Governor-General of Barbados until 30 November 2021.

 The last Governor-General of Barbados, Dame Sandra Mason was installed in as the first President of Barbados on 30 November 2021 upon Barbados becoming a republic in the Commonwealth of Nations.

 United Nations

 On 7 December 1966 the Security Council of the United nations met to debate the membership of Barbados to the General Assembly of the United Nations.
 During the 1487th plenary meeting of 9 December 1966 it was decided that Barbados would be granted membership.
 Thusly Barbados became the 122nd full member of the United Nations General Assembly on 12 December 1966.

-The late Prime Minister Errol Walton Barrow gave a speech during the first General Assembly attended by Barbados: Telling the assembly that his country will be an exponent, "not of the diplomacy of power, but of the diplomacy of peace and prosperity.
-We have no quarrels to pursue and we particularly insist that we do not regard any member state as our natural opponent," he said.
-"We will be friends of all, satellites of none."